top of page

 • If you advertise all books in a series and they have different royalties paid out — it will be just as mentioned, but instead of one book, we’ll take the weighted average of all books in the series.

 To make this simpler, it is the net royalties you make after a sale of the book(s) advertised, taking into account royalties paid out by Amazon and delivery or printing costs.
-Find a few different examples of the NRR below:
+Find a few different examples of the NRR you might get below:

 • Revenue Multiplier (RM).
-This number lets us know the optimization goal you are looking for, and is used to calculate your Adjusted Revenue, which is used to calculate the ACOR — letting us know how much you earn vs how much you spend.
+This number lets us know the optimization goal you are looking for, and is used to calculate your Adjusted Revenue and ACOR — letting us know how much you earn vs how much you spend.
 There are two basic settings to this, depending on the books you advertise:

 • Higher than 1.
 For advertising book one in series.
-This will tell us to aim for break even on a higher point than your ad revenue.
-If you are advertising only book 1 in a series, you will need the RM & NRR Calculator to get a number that adapts to the lifetime value of your series.
+This will tell us to aim for break even on a higher point than your immediate ad revenue.
+If you are advertising only book 1 in a series, you will need to use the calculator in the metrics block to get a number that adapts to the lifetime value of your series.

 Find below a few different examples of what was discussed, along with how it would affect the Adjusted Revenue and the Estimated ACOR: